 Concern provides the phone numbers of the participating schools and adjudicator panel.
 If a debate team or an adjudicator has not shown up after 15 minutes they should be called.
 If a debate team has not shown up and you are unable to contact them after 30 minutes the debate will be forfeited.
-If there is one adjudicator present and the second has not shown up or is not in contact the debate should proceed with one adjudicator after 15 minutes past the scheduled start time.
+If there is one adjudicator present and the second has not shown up or is not in contact, the debate should proceed with one adjudicator after 15 minutes past the scheduled start time.

 How many adjudicators are needed at each debate?
-What is the role of the Chief adjudicator?
+What is the role of the chief adjudicator?

-There are generally two adjudicators at each debate.
-A Chief and one assistant.
-Concern will assign the role of Chief Adjudicator prior to the debate.
+We make every effort to assign a minimum of two adjudicators for each debate, a chief and one assistant.
+This is subject to availability.
+During the virtual League Phase of the debates, there will be one adjudicator assigned to each debate.
+In the case that debates in the knockout rounds take place in person, face to face, Concern will assign a chief and assistant adjudicator.
+Concern will assign the role of chief adjudicator prior to the debate.
 Sometimes in certain areas of the country it will be difficult to recruit two volunteer adjudicators so some debates may have one adjudicator.
 The chief and assistant will both mark the debate using the same marking sheet but the chief has the following extra duties

 - After each speaker there will be a 30 second (or so) pause to allow the adjudicators time to assign their marks.
-The chief will check with the other adjudicator prior to signaling the Chairperson to continue the debate. - At the conclusion of the debate the adjudicators will be brought into another room to add up their marks and discuss the debate.
-Once the decision is agreed the Chief will ask the assistant adjudicator for comments and advice that will be included in his/her feedback. - The chief adjudicator will deliver succinct feedback to teams prior to announcing the result.
-We ask adjudicators to use our feedback template at the back of this handbook. - The Chief adjudicator is responsible for collecting the marking sheets from the assistant and sending the sheets along with the results/feedback sheets back to Concern.
+The chief will check with the other adjudicator prior to signaling the chairperson to continue the debate. - At the conclusion of the debate, the adjudicators will be brought into another room or virtual breakout room to add up their marks and discuss the debate.
+Once the decision is agreed, the chief will ask the assistant adjudicator for comments and advice that will be included in his/her feedback. - The chief adjudicator will deliver succinct feedback to teams prior to announcing the result.
+We ask adjudicators to use our feedback template at the back of this handbook. - The chief adjudicator is responsible for collecting the marking sheets from the assistants and sending the sheets along with the results/feedback sheets back to Concern.
 Remember these sheets should not be shown to the students or teachers after the debate.
-Any issues or complaints should be referred to Concern. - It would be appreciated if the Chief and assistant could stay around for a cup of tea after the debate, as students will often ask for a bit of additional comment or advice for future debates.
+Any issues or complaints should be referred to Concern. - It would be appreciated if the chief and assistant could stay around for a cup of tea after the debate, as students will often ask for a bit of additional comment or advice for future debates.